fzy28/BSDF_diffusion_sampling/readme.md

 ### About

 Currently, I've simply cleaned up my old experimental code and placed it here.
-I plan to write a cleaner version with comprehensive instructions and annotations later(It now seems to be much longer than I thought, sorry I am busy with my PhD applicaition ｡ﾟ･ (>﹏<) ･ﾟ｡)
+I plan to write a cleaner version with comprehensive instructions and annotations later(It now seems to be much longer than I thought...
+I failed with my PhD application and now try to get a job...
+I'll complete this repo once I settle down.)

-sorrysorrysorry I am too lazy...
-Likely I will have time to do this around the beginning of next year Feb.

 However, the code provided here should already be functional and capable of reproducing the results presented in our paper.